P1sec/SigFW/README.md

 Program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.

 ## License
 SigFW is licensed under dual license policy.
 The default license is the Free Open Source GNU Affero GPL v3.0.
-Alternatively a commercial license for this fork can be obtained from P1 Security S.A.S.
+Alternatively a commercial license can be obtained from P1 Security S.A.S.

 ## Attribution
 For the list of contributors, see the AUTHORS file.